Note - I rewrote the review today 24/06/2024, as it was horrible in regards to the html coding. Hopefully it still makes sense. If not, let me know!

 • Nail biting: Eight to nine fingers worth.

 • Historical Level: VERY High.
 This game has a solid historical reference background and a very solid OOB (Orders of Battle) and game map.
 Weather rules are pretty much right on, as the weather for the battle was horrible.
 Dry areas were not to be found.
 Mud went deep, sinking both tracked and wheeled vehicles and men.
 With the Tiger tank it was basically a movable pill box with armor that stopped anything the Allies had and also outgunned the Allies.
-With this unit in the game, I feel sorry for the Allies who had much to learn in regards to armor warfare and designing armor (even the Sherman was a horrible matchbox).
-If there was one country who designed a tank correctly, it was the Soviets with the T-34.
+With this unit in the game, I feel sorry for the Allies who had much to learn in regards to armor warfare and designing armor (even the Sherman was a horrible match).
+If there was one country who designed a tank (almost) correctly, it was the Soviets with the T-34.

 • Length of typical full game: About 3 to 4 hours.
 Remember, optional rules, longer playing time.